 A medical professional was quoted by the OISL as describing the situation in the final conflict zone.

 “One of the children who was 18 months old was suffering severe lethargy, she could not stand up or walk and had to be carried all the time.
 Even though we favoured the children with food, they showed signs of muscle wastage in their legs, they had distended stomachs and their ribs where showing through their skin where the normal layer of fat in a child of this age had disappeared.”

 “Everyone was starving.
 I could see the children were malnourished and the elderly were very weak.”

 The OISL went on to state,

 “A senior United Nations official said they were amongst the worst cases of malnutrition he had ever seen”.

 The attacks continue

-A US State Department report quotes a local source as reporting the Sri Lankan military, as part of a multi-barrel shell attack, launched over 40 shells were launched in the vicinity of civilians living in an area between the Mullivaikkal Pillayar temple and the sea.
+A US State Department report quotes a local source as reporting the Sri Lankan military, as part of a multi-barrel shell attack, launched over 40 shells in the vicinity of civilians living in an area between the Mullivaikkal Pillayar temple and the sea.

 Photographs taken on May 3rd 2009, in the aftermath of a Sri Lankan MBRL attack.

 2nd May 2009